SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - So which approach is better ? tfvars, workspace, different repos for different envs ?
 - What are provisioners in terraform ? are used to execute scripts or commands on a local machine or remote resource after it's created, typically used for initial configuration like bootstrapping.
+- Provisioners are used only for instances (or) EC2.
-- What is local-exec provisioner in terraform ?
+- What is local-exec provisioner in terraform and what is syntax ? & enables a keyword "self"
+- Local-exec ---> Run on your local machine ---> Use case is to notify,trigger local scripts etc. ---> No remote access is need.
-- What is remote-exec provisioner in terraform ?
+- What is remote-exec provisioner in terraform and what is syntax ?
--
+- Remote-exec ---> Runs on your remote-resource(ec2) ---> Use case is to install softwares, configure ec2 post setup ---> Need SSH/WinRM to access remote host.
+- What is the disadvantage of local-exec ? local-exec provisioner runs only when the resource it’s attached to is created or sometimes destroyed, not every time you run terraform apply.
+- Provisioners are useful to integrate terraform with configuration management tools like ansible to get end to end automation.
+- We can write multiple provisioners also like for example "on_failure = continue" nothing but same as ignore errors in ansible.
+- What is difference between Terraform and Ansible ?
+- If you integrate terraform and ansible you will get end-end automation using provisioners.
+- We can also create ec2 instances using ansbile but it does not have state file as terraform does, that is why terraform is perfect for creation of infrastructure only.
+- What is Creation time and Destroy time in terraform ?

 ### Session-29
-- What is module development in terraform ?
+- What is module development in terraform and what is the syntax ?
-- What is module syntax ?
 - Go through the EC2 module in "Terraform-modules" in VS.
 - Provider will be not there in module developing.
-- How many types of Modules are there ?
-- How many types of Roles are there ?
+- How many types of Modules and How many types of Roles are there ?
-- DevOps engineer writes a README.md file to let others know how to use the module.
+- DevOps engineer responsibility to write a README.md file to let others know how to use the module.
 - Develop yourself a terraform EC2 module and use it ?
 - Create a VPC in aws console ?
 CIDR ---> 10.0.0.0/16
 - Create Public subnet in aws console ?
 CIDR ---> 10.0.1.0/24